artaxexes/lnk2pipe/README.md

-# pipedown
+# lnk2pipe
-Automating Pipedrive data download as CSV file
+Small automation in the Pipedrive interaction